5 amazing benefits of Lemon Myrtle

 • Lemon Myrtle is Antifungal ~ Used to kill or prevent the growth of fungi, Lemon Myrtle is a powerful antifungal agent and used to treat symptoms of athlete’s foot, nail infections, ringworms.
 Applied as a spray or cream or by adding Lemon Myrtle Oil to a foot bath.
 It is also practical to use Lemon Myrtle in high humidity areas like kitchens and bathrooms to assist in keeping mould spores under control.

-2. Lemon Myrtle ishigh in Antioxidants
+2. Lemon Myrtle is high in Antioxidants

 Antioxidants are found in foods and produced by the body and help to defend cells from damage to DNA and other cell structures caused by potentially harmful molecules known as free radicals, which build up and cause oxidative stress.
 Oxidative stress increases the risk of heart disease, cancers, Type 2 Diabetes, and many other chronic diseases.
 Antioxidants restrain the oxidisation process in the body thereby helping to protect cells.
 Lemon Myrtle is one of those most famous for high antioxidant content and can be consumed by drinking Lemon Myrtle Tea or try blending it with Green Tea - another tea high in antioxidants.